hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ```
 <div class="figure-label">Fig. 7: We cheated.</div>

-Well, if that doesn't look like cheating.
+Isn't that cheating?
 We used a little trick to make the
 non-renaming case even simpler, by defining it as the renaming case, renaming
 to the original name.
-That's not very interesting, but reduces code duplication
+That's not very interesting, but it reduces code duplication
 by a lot.

 What do we have to do for the renaming case then?
 If we look at the API for